plerup/espsoftwareserial/README.md

 Please note that during read operations interrupts are disabled for a period of time corresponding to reading one byte.
 For low baud rates with heavy load this can be a problem as the ESP WiFi may not get called often enough and this can cause a crash or watchdog reset.
+Try to include calls to yield() when possible.